TomDUVAL-MAHE/My_RPG/README.md

 How to play ?

+For play you can do the command "make" to compile the program and run it with the command "./my_rpg".
+After that you can play by clicking on the "Play" button and choosing a save.
+Don't worry you can do save your game at any time by pressing the "esc" key and clicking on the "save" button with your mouse.
+Warning!
+Remember to save, because there is no automatic save.

     - Move with 'z'q's'd' keys
     - Attack with 'space' key
     - Talk with NPC with 'f' key